jasporjiang/origami-locking-project/week1/README.md

 ## Submission

 Complete the [assignment summary](student_response/assignment_summary.md) before the first weekly project meeting.
-The summary is intentionally lightweight; use the detailed questions above to guide the reading and discussion rather than treating its headings as a restrictive response format.
+Use the questions above as a hint to read documents and prepare our kickoff meeting.
+You're welcomed to add questions and reflections so do not restrict your creativity by the fixed questions:)